Skip to main content

 3. Rendering Audio

-Step 1: Let's get the micStream and define a <audio> tag which will render the audio of the participant.
-We will use the useRef to create a reference to this audio tag.
+Step 1: Obtain the micStream and define a <audio> tag which will render the audio of the participant.
+You need to use the useRef hook to create a reference to this audio tag.

 import { useRef } from "react";